 SYSTEMS & COMPONENTS shows where the journey is heading

 Maintenance in the off-highway sectors is changing.
-From 27 February to 5 March, engineers, designers and original equipment manufacturers will find everything they need to know about condition monitoring and predictive maintenance, as well as assistance systems for the maintenance and repair of mobile work machines, on the trade fair grounds in Hanover.
+Engineers, designers and original equipment manufacturers will find everything they need to know about condition monitoring and predictive maintenance, as well as assistance systems for the maintenance and repair of mobile work machines, on the trade fair grounds in Hanover.
 New tools such as smart sensors, digital twins and AR glasses complement the classic spanner.
 Interrupting a construction project or the harvest because maintenance is due or a spare part is missing for an urgent repair - in future, this should increasingly be a thing of the past.